Keith Christiansen (art historian): Career

+Christiansen announced his retirement from the Metropolitan Museum in 2020.

 2020 controversy

 In June 2020 Christiansen ignited a bit of a firestorm including within the ranks of Metropolitan Museum's own staff when he published an Instagram post decrying the destruction of monuments by "zombies".
 The post was published on Juneteenth and considered by some to be a commentary on certain "Black Lives Matter" protestors.

 Therein a letter was sent to the museum's leadership by staff members asking for recognition of "what we see as the expression of a deeply rooted logic of white supremacy and culture of systemic racism at our institution.”